 Empty pool and deserted beach.

-One of the Margate’s oldest building, The Tudor House dates back to the first half of the sixteenth century.
+One of Margate’s oldest buildings, The Tudor House dates back to the first half of the sixteenth century.

 A view of the well preserved station at Margate, which still has its water tower in situ.
 Such things please me.